Modernizing Your NOC in 2024: 5 Key Areas for Maximum Impact

 Establish CI relationships.

 This is crucial for effective impact analysis and problem correlation.
-It allows your team to quickly understand the implications of incidents or changes.
+It allows your team to understand the implications of incidents or changes quickly.

 For example, your CMDB should be able to show that Server A hosts Application B, which is critical for Business Process C. This allows you to assess the business impact of a server issue quickly.